 By Jill Morgyn

-I would describe Five Element or Five Phases theory as both a context and a lens, applied with intent to diagnose and treat a patient.
+When treating anxiety and depression, I would describe Five Element or Five Phases theory as both a context and a lens, applied with intent to diagnose and treat a patient.
 “Five elements” and “five phases” are terms that have been used interchangeably, with slightly different meanings.
 “Five elements” describes five compository forces occurring in Nature, namely, earth, wood, metal, water and fire.
 Some scholars prefer to use the term “phases” rather than “elements,” in order to convey the morphing and co-affecting properties of the elements, and avoid portraying them as being static.
 Five phases is essentially an ancient Chinese scientific theory describing a system of order and patterned movements inherent to nature.
 It describes the composition of Nature, forces within it that interact to produce specific results, and, in a medical context, provides a healthy standard by which to measure an individual.
 The individual, inseparable from Nature and a microcosm of Nature, contains the same elements as Nature.
 In a state of health, it is expected that the elements within a person will behave in the ordered manner in which they operate in Nature.
+These elements and phases provide a view into treating anxiety and depression.

 Quite brilliantly, in Traditional Chinese Medicine, the experience of personal emotions was mapped as an overlay to the physical organ system: organs were not only assigned physiological functions but were seen as responsible for producing emotions in the body-mind organism.
 Patterns were noted that linked organ function with psychological function, from stress patterns to sleep disorders.
 Unlike Western medicine, which maps all psychological function to the brain, Chinese medicine attributed intelligence to all of the organs and mapped specific emotions and psychological functions to each of them.